gSchool/DNA-release-2/03-Phase-2/05-devopsworkflow.md

 By the end of this lesson you will be able to:

-* Understand how commercial DevOps can be applied within DoD
+* Understand how commercial DevOps can be applied within the DoD
 * Understand the added constraints and validation required by some DoD systems
-* Understand the nature of the bureaucratic cycle times and how they may impact development and delivery
+* Understand the nature of bureaucratic cycle times, and how they may impact development and delivery
-* Understand the progress that has been made shortening the cycle times at different parts of the acquisition chain
+* Understand the progress made by shortening cycle times at different parts of the acquisition chain
+* Understand that more needs to be done, and that it's possible

 ## What is Dev*Ops?
-Now that you have an understanding of architecture, design patterns, technology stacks, and development pipelines, etc. used by the commercial software industry, it's time to dive in and examine what’s different (or additional) for me in DoD?
+Now that you have an understanding of the architecture, design patterns, technology stacks, development pipelines, etc. used by the commercial software industry, it's time to dive in and examine the question, “What’s different for me as an acquisitions professional, and the DoD?”

-The commercial software industry has by and large fully integrated software development (Dev) with software operations (Ops) through close coupling with real users; rapid feedback, implementation, and release cycles; and small empowered teams.
-The additional inclusion of security (Sec) in all aspects of design, development, and fielding has moved the industry solidly to Dev+Sec+Ops, or DevSecOps.
+The commercial software industry has a wealth of roles and tools, from fully integrated software development and operations (Dev and Ops respectively), to rapid feedback, implementation and release cycles run by empowered teams.
+With the inclusion of security (Sec) in all aspects of design, development, and fielding, the industry has moved squarely to Dev+Sec+Ops, or DevSecOps.

-Given that understanding, what is this Dev*Ops (Dev “Star” Ops) thing?
+So, what is this Dev*Ops (Dev “Star” Ops) thing?

 ![Death Star](__images/05_01_death_star.png)
 <span style="font-size:.8em"> Source:  [File:Death star1.png - Wikipedia](https://en.wikipedia.org/wiki/File:Death_star1.png) </span>

 No, not Death Star Ops, but Dev\*Ops.
-In computer programming the asterisk (\*) is used to designate a [wildcard character](https://en.wikipedia.org/wiki/Wildcard_character), or simply put, substitute any number of things here.
+In computer programming the asterisk (\*) is used to designate a [wildcard character](https://en.wikipedia.org/wiki/Wildcard_character), or simply put, a substitute for any characters.
 For example, industry has added Sec, or Security, in the middle to demonstrate its importance in developing and fielding high quality software.
+But there’s more that is part of DevOps - the asterisk implies the myriad aspects of the field.

 In DoD, as in some highly regulated software industries like banking and healthcare, there are a number of other considerations that need to be addressed when discussing software development and fielding.
 This leads us to Dev*Ops.
 Consider the following image from Dr. Michael Tanner (Major, USAF):
 ![Dev-Star-Ops](__images/05_02_devops_considerations.png)
 <span style="font-size:.8em"> Source: [DevStar | Office of the Chief Software Officer, U.S Air Force (af.mil)](https://software.af.mil/dsop/dsop-devstar/) </span>

-In the DoD, much of our software is employed in potentially dangerous situations.
-This leads us to necessarily include Safety as a primary consideration.
-We are not alone here.
-Many commercial industries also have safety critical requirements that must be satisfied when fielding software derived capability.
-Most notable is the commercial aviation industry and [DO-178B/C](https://en.wikipedia.org/wiki/DO-178B).
+Much of the DoD's software is employed in potentially dangerous situations.
+This leads us to include Safety as a primary consideration, and we are not alone in this thinking.
+Many commercial industries have critical safety requirements to satisfy when fielding software-derived capability, most notably the commercial aviation industry and [DO-178B/C](https://en.wikipedia.org/wiki/DO-178B).

-The DoD has additional requirements that include Air Worthiness, hence DevSecSafetyAWOps…  When does it end?
-We are not completely sure of the answer to that, but in the DoD context, at a minimum we have statutory requirements to also include
+The DoD has additional requirements that include Air Worthiness, hence DevSecSafetyAWOps…where does it end?
+We aren't completely sure, but in the DoD context, at a minimum we have statutory requirements, including:

 * Developmental Testing (DT)
 * Operational Testing (OT)
-* For any systems that yield deadly force with weapons, we must also include something akin to the AF Seek Eagle certification.
+* For any systems that yields deadly force with weapons, we must also include something akin to the AF Seek Eagle certification.

-Lastly (for now), some systems are so critical that they _require_ separate evaluation and certification for Nuclear Certification like those outlined in [AFI 63-125](https://static.e-publishing.af.mil/production/1/saf_aq/publication/afi63-125/afi63-125.pdf).
+Some systems are so critical that they _require_ separate evaluation and certification for Nuclear Certification like those outlined in [AFI 63-125](https://static.e-publishing.af.mil/production/1/saf_aq/publication/afi63-125/afi63-125.pdf).
+And there's more, but we still stop there for now.

-Given all this, is it even possible for a DoD software program to adopt modern Dev*Ops practices, move fast, iterate, and get to Continuous Integration and Continuous Development (CI/CD)?
+Is it even possible for a DoD software program to adopt modern Dev*Ops practices, move fast, iterate, and get to Continuous Integration and Continuous Development (CI/CD)?

 <p style="font-family:script; font-size:2em; text-align: center;">The answer to this must be Yes!</p>

-While much progress has been made, there is, and likely always will be, more work to do.
-For example, DoD has made great strides in recent years by working with the security accreditation community and the Defense Security Accreditation Working Group (DSAWG) to completely transform how security accreditation for software is approached.
-The ability to have a “continuous Authority to Operate” or cATO was only a distant dream just a few years ago, now it exists and is becoming more commonplace.
+While much progress has been made, there is, and likely always will be, more to do.
+For example, the DoD has made great strides in recent years by working with the security accreditation community and the Defense Security Accreditation Working Group (DSAWG) to completely transform how security accreditation for software is approached.
+The ability to have a “continuous Authority to Operate” or cATO was only a distant dream just a few years ago.
+Now it exists and is becoming more commonplace.

-<p style="font-family:script; font-size:2em; text-align: center;">Certainly this is significant progress.</p>
+<p style="font-family:script; font-size:2em; text-align: center;">This is significant progress.</p>

 #### !callout-info